 Bring your child to see a doctor.
 Further testing with a PCR test may be required to ascertain COVID-19 or otherwise.

 Following this assessment by the doctor, children who are unwell or have risk factors may be conveyed to hospital or a care facility.
 The majority of children would be eligible to recover from home.

-Regardless of your child’s age, seek medical attention immediately at your nearest Children’s Emergency if he or she is displaying any of the following symptoms:
+Regardless of your child’s age, seek medical attention immediately at your nearest Urgent Care Centre (UCC) if he or she is displaying any of the following symptoms: